elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-key-characteristics-that-differentiate-primary-sources-from-secondary-sources-in-historical-research.md

 url: /learn/education-studies/questions/what-are-the-key-characteristics-that-differentiate-primary-sources-from-secondary-sources-in-historical-research
 score: -1.0
 related_article1:
-    id: 168140
+    id: 168138
-    title: How do historians transform information into knowledge, and what role does interpretation play in this process?
+    title: >-
+        What is the distinction between an event and historical knowledge, and how do historians act as storytellers in constructing narratives?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-historians-transform-information-into-knowledge-and-what-role-does-interpretation-play-in-this-process
+    url: /learn/education-studies/questions/what-is-the-distinction-between-an-event-and-historical-knowledge-and-how-do-historians-act-as-storytellers-in-constructing-narratives
 related_article2:
-    id: 168145
+    id: 168144
-    title: How can bias in historical documents be identified, and what strategies can historians use to address it in their studies?
+    title: >-
+        In what ways has technology impacted the preservation and accessibility of historical sources, and how does it influence the methods of documentation?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-bias-in-historical-documents-be-identified-and-what-strategies-can-historians-use-to-address-it-in-their-studies
+    url: /learn/education-studies/questions/in-what-ways-has-technology-impacted-the-preservation-and-accessibility-of-historical-sources-and-how-does-it-influence-the-methods-of-documentation
 related_article3:
+    id: 168146
+    title: >-
+        What role do material conditions play in shaping historical narratives, and how do they influence historical events?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-role-do-material-conditions-play-in-shaping-historical-narratives-and-how-do-they-influence-historical-events
+related_article4:
     id: 168147
+    title: >-
-    title: What methods are used in the analysis of historical documents, and how do historians evaluate the credibility of historical claims?
+        What methods are used in the analysis of historical documents, and how do historians evaluate the credibility of historical claims?
     subject: Education Studies
     url: /learn/education-studies/questions/what-methods-are-used-in-the-analysis-of-historical-documents-and-how-do-historians-evaluate-the-credibility-of-historical-claims
-related_article4:
-    id: 168145
-    title: How can bias in historical documents be identified, and what strategies can historians use to address it in their studies?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-can-bias-in-historical-documents-be-identified-and-what-strategies-can-historians-use-to-address-it-in-their-studies
 related_article5:
-    id: 168140
+    id: 168144
-    title: How do historians transform information into knowledge, and what role does interpretation play in this process?
+    title: >-
+        In what ways has technology impacted the preservation and accessibility of historical sources, and how does it influence the methods of documentation?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-historians-transform-information-into-knowledge-and-what-role-does-interpretation-play-in-this-process
+    url: /learn/education-studies/questions/in-what-ways-has-technology-impacted-the-preservation-and-accessibility-of-historical-sources-and-how-does-it-influence-the-methods-of-documentation
 ---

 &nbsp;